Air Source Heat Pump Cost UK (2026 Guide)

 A full air source heat pump installation often includes much more than just the outdoor unit.
 A proper quote may include:

-• Outdoor heat pump unit
+• Outdoor air source heat pump unit

 • Indoor components and controls